 In the 2000 DRI report, a revised factor was recommended for calculation of the milligram amounts of α -tocopherol contributed by synthetic forms of vitamin E, since all rac- α -tocopherol contains 2R-stereoisomeric and 2S-stereoisomeric forms in equal amounts.
-Vitamin E activity is limited to the 2R-stereoisomeric forms of α -tocopherol to establish recommended intakes (IOM, 2000).
+Vitamin E activity to establish recommended intakes is limited to the 2R-stereoisomeric forms of α -tocopherol (IOM, 2000).

 However, the unit for vitamin E required by the NLEA is IU and is based on the 1968 RDA definitions for vitamin E (CFR, Title 21, Pt.
-101) (U.S. Food and Drug Administration-Department of Health and Human Services, 2004).
+101) (US Food and Drug Administration-Department of Health and Human Services, 2012).